oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/setup-workshop-environment/setup-workshop-environment.md

 ## Task 2: (Optional) Create a Compartment

-A Cloud Administrator can optionally create a compartment in your tenancy to help organize the Data Catalog resources.
-In this lab, as a Cloud Administrator, you will create a new compartment that will group all of your Data Catalog resources that you will use in the workshop.
+A Cloud Administrator can optionally create a compartment in your tenancy to help organize your resources.
+In this lab, as a Cloud Administrator, you will create a new compartment that will group all of your resources that you will use in the workshop.

 1. Open the **Navigation** menu and click **Identity & Security**.
 Under **Identity**, click **Compartments**.